pac4j/pac4j/documentation/blog/openid_federation_with_pac4j_and_connect2id.md

 We need 3 components:
 - a client, which is called the Relying Party (RP) in OIDC, and we will use pac4j
 - a server, which is called the OpenID Provider (OP) in OIDC, and we will use the Connect2id server
-- a trust anchor (TA in short) and we will create a simulated one to simplify the whole installation.
+- a trust anchor (TA for short) and we will create a simulated one to simplify the whole installation.

 ### a) RP = pac4j